 At the aquaduct and mills at Barbegal close to Fontvieille you can see the ruins of two aquaducts and a mill dating from the roman era.

 The substantial ruins of 10th century Montmajour Abbey are in a pretty location along the road to Arles, and have cloisters and a crypt to enjoy, as well as the possibility to climb the keep for some excellent views.

-Arles is to the south-west and Les-Baux-de-Provence to the north-east of Fontvieille, and there are many other of the well known sites of western Provence close by including Nimes, Pont du Gard and Avignon.
+Arles is to the south-west of here and the charming village of Les-Baux-de-Provence is to the north-east of Fontvieille, and there are many other of the well known sites of western Provence close by including Nimes, Pont du Gard and Avignon.